Leadership and Organizations

 • Helped an executive see their manager in a positive way rather than as an obstacle so as to be released for a desired new position.
 After they sat together and had a meeting of minds, the new position was made available to the client, who then made the transfer to the new position.

 • A business owner reported some hostility from their direct reports, both explicit and subtle.
-After discussing better communication, and how to conduct meetings that welcomes each person to contribute about their life, and hear and respond to others, the atmosphere improved dramatically.
+After discussing better communication, and how to conduct meetings that welcome each person to contribute about their life, and hear and respond to others, the atmosphere improved dramatically.

 • Helped two different entry-level young employees understand how to negotiate for better pay.
 This required seeing their own value, as well as realizing that asking for a pay increase, and knowing the competitive job landscape in order to support the request, was not a personal insult to management.